 - 10.7.1 Recorder Control.
-The recorder may be controlled by either discrete control/status lines and/or serial communication ports.
+The recorder shall be controlled by either discrete control/status lines and/or serial communication ports.
 The serial interface shall consist of both RS-232 and RS-422 full duplex serial communications. - 10.7.1.1 Optional Recorder Control.
-The recorder may be controlled over the Fibre Channel, IEEE-1394B, or optional Ethernet recorder download interface ports from section 10.4.
-These interfaces shall support communications using SCSI (Fibre Channel) IAW section 10.4.1, SCSI over SBP-2 (IEEE-1394B) IAW 10.4.2., and SCSI over iSCSI (Ethernet) IAW section 10.4.3 Recorder login and IRIG-106 Chapter 6 Command and Control Mnemonics shall be transmitted and received using the SCSI ORB structures IAW section 10.9.3 (as required for IEEE-1394B), 10.9.4 and 10.9.13.
+The recorder may be controlled over the Fibre Channel, IEEE-1394B, or Ethernet recorder download interface ports from paragraph 10.4.
+These interfaces shall support communications using SCSI (Fibre Channel) IAW paragraph 10.4.1, SCSI over SBP-2 (IEEE-1394B) IAW 10.4.2, or iSCSI(Ethernet) IAW paragraph 10.4.3 Recorder login and IRIG-106 Chapter 6 Command and Control Mnemonics shall be transmitted and received using the SCSI ORB structures IAW paragraphs 10.9.3 (as required for IEEE-1394B), 10.9.4, and 10.9.14.

-- 10.7.2 Communication Ports.
+- 10.7.1.2 Optional TELNET Control.
+The recorder may be controlled over ETHERNET/TELNET utilizing recorder control mnemonics as defined in IRIG 106 Chapter 6. - 10.7.2 Communication Ports.
 The RS-232 and RS-422 serial communication ports shall be functional simultaneously without requiring selection of either port.
 Status requested by either port shall be returned on both ports.
 Note that unexpected results may occur if commands are issued on both ports simultaneously. - 10.7.3 RS-232/422 Port.
 An RS-232/422 port shall be available at the Download Port. - 10.7.4 Commands.
 Commands received through the serial communication ports shall not override hardwire discrete controls. - 10.7.5 Status Requests.
 Status requests received through the serial communication ports shall not interfere with hardwire controls. - 10.7.6 Serial Status.
 Serial status shall be provided on either serial status request or discrete activation. - 10.7.7 Default Interface.
 Default Interface with user equipment shall utilize the following ASCII serial communication protocol: - a.
 38400 baud. - b.
 One start bit. - c.
 8 bit data. - d.
 No parity. - e.
 One stop bit. - 10.7.8 Serial Commands.
-The following commands are a subset of the Recorder Command and Control Mnemonics defined in IRIG Standard 106 Chapter 6 Section 8, where additional rules regarding command syntax and recorder operation are also specified, along with examples showing the use of each command.
+The following commands are a subset of the Recorder Command and Control Mnemonics defined in IRIG Standard 106 Chapter 6, paragraph 8, where additional rules regarding command syntax and recorder operation are also specified, along with examples showing the use of each command.
 The commands are simple ASCII command strings delimited by spaces.
 All commands begin with an ASCII period (."") and, with the single exception of the .TMATS command, end with a carriage return and line-feed terminator sequence. - Case Sensitivity.
-Commands will not be case sensitive except for location parameter in .PLAY and file name in .RECORD. - 10.7.9 Serial Commands.
+Commands will not be case sensitive except for location parameter in .PLAY and file name in .RECORD.

+10.7.9 Serial Commands.
 Table 10-9 summarizes the required commands.